Oldest film based on Dickens found in Britain

 In the film, Jo (spelled “Joe” in the catalogue) is played by a woman called Laura Bayley, who was G.A.
 Smith’s wife.

-The film will be screened as a special addition to the program of Dickens: pre-1914 Short Films on March 9 and 23 at the BFI in London.
+The film will be screened as a special addition to the programme of Dickens: pre-1914 Short Films on March 9 and 23 at the BFI in London.
+(Reporting by Mike Collett-White; Editing by Bob Tourtellotte)